JellyTitan/ErgoDonk-Zero/README.md

   * On Mac after the file is dropped, the 'Keyboard setup assistant' may be triggered.
 You can ignore and quit the assistant.(@todo add relative path to UF2 files.)
 1. Unplug the side you just flashed, and repeat the process with the other side.
 1. Disconnect both halves from USB.
-1. Connect both halves together using the TRRS cable.
+1. Connect both halves together using the TRS cable.
 1. Connect the left half to USB.
 1. Test everything using VIA.
-(After you've downloaded and installed the VIA app from https://caniusevia.com/, it should recognize the keyboard when it opens).
+(Earlier versions of VIA were downloaded and installed.
+The latest version, VIA 3, is accessed through the web interface).

 ### The less easy way
 If you want to build your own firmware, ErgoDonk Zero uses [QMK Firmware][qmk_firmware].
 Support is not in the main QMK repository [yet](@todo: Update this url with official PR).
 Instead use the [jellytitan/qmk_firmware](https://github.com/jellytitan/qmk_firmware) fork.